Search by Keyword

 Ringo's first appearance with the Beatles, August 18th, 1962

 The song had become a staple of their live performances from early 1961 in Hamburg and Liverpool right through to 1964 in their international tours.
-The early performances of the song in Hamburg and Liverpool, as noted previously, were sung by their current drummer Pete Best, but then replaced by Ringo after Pete’s dismissal from the band on August 16th, 1962.
+The early performances of the song in Hamburg and Liverpool, as noted previously, were sung temporarily by John but then quickly changed to their current drummer Pete Best.
+Then, after Pete’s dismissal from the band on August 16th, 1962, Ringo took over lead vocal duties on the song.
 (Ringo’s first performance with the band was on August 18th.)
 Their summer 1964 World Tour, as well as the North American Tour that followed, still featured the song as Ringo’s vocal showcase, preferred over his more recent vocal contributions “I Wanna Be Your Man” and “Matchbox.”

 The first BBC radio performance of the song was on April 1st, 1963 for the show “Side By Side,” which aired on May 13th, 1963.
 On April 4th, 1963, they recorded the song again for “Side By Side,” which aired on June 24th, 1963.
 A May 21st session for “Saturday Club” was next, which aired on May 25th, 1963.
 June 17th saw the recording of the song for the BBC show “Pop Go The Beatles,” which aired on June 25th, 1963.
 Then to September 3rd for the “Pop Go The Beatles” show that aired on September 17th, 1963.
 Even after their second album was released, they still chose to perform “Boys” on the BBC show “From Us To You,” recorded December 18th and aired December 26th, 1963.
 And finally on July 17th, 1964, they recorded their final BBC performance of the song for “From Us To You,” which aired on August 3rd, 1964.